MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-pingone.md

 ---
-title: Deploy Cloud App Security Conditional Access App Control for any web app using PingOne
+title: Deploy Defender for Cloud Apps Conditional Access App Control for any web app using PingOne
-description: This article provides information about how to deploy the Microsoft Cloud App Security Conditional Access App Control for any web app using the PingOne identity provider. ms.date: 09/29/2020 ms.topic: how-to
+description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control for any web app using the PingOne identity provider. ms.date: 09/29/2020 ms.topic: how-to
 ---